ElibeDeborah/ElibeDeborah-BugReports/README.md

-This repository contains bug reports and feature requests
+This repository contains bug reports